Dish's $25.5 billion Sprint bid may force others to act

 "Forget the execution, next move is there a bidding war for Sprint and how big does it go and how expensive does it get?
 Dish has synergies SoftBank does not (have)," said Vijay Jayant, an analyst at ISI Group.

-(Additional reporting by Sruthi Ramakrishnan, Sayantani Ghosh and Sakthi Prasad in Bangalore, Leila Abboud in Paris, Mari Saito in Tokyo and Soyoung Kim, Jennifer Saba and Nicola Leske in New York; Writing by Ben Berkowitz; Editing by Roshni Menon, Jeffrey Benkoe and Ian Geoghegan)
+(Additional reporting by Sruthi Ramakrishnan and Sayantani Ghosh in Bangalore, Leila Abboud in Paris, Mari Saito in Tokyo and Soyoung Kim, Jennifer Saba and Nicola Leske in New York; Writing by Ben Berkowitz; Editing by Roshni Menon and Jeffrey Benkoe)